yiisoft/docs/003-roadmap.md

 ## Router

 - [ ] DSL for configuration.
-- [ ] Abiltiy to route to any callable.
+- [ ] Ability to route to any callable.
 - [ ] Named routes.
 - [ ] Route groups w/ middleware support.